Itinerary

 8:00 pm ~ Fábrica de Arte Cubano (FAC) jazz concert & dinner

 Perhaps the trendiest address in Havana, the FAC is an expansive, multi-purpose venue housed inside a refurbished oil processing plant.
 It boasts a fairly dense cultural program which includes art exhibitions, shows and concerts, and is currently the hippest nightlife hot spot of the Cuban capital.
-Have dinner at one of the on-site restaurants, Tierra, serving fine dishes of international origin, or the café for a lighter nosh (dinner not included).
-Our hotel is only two blocks from the FAC so feel free to walk home at your convenience and it is safe.
+Have dinner on your own at one of the on-site restaurants, Tierra, serving fine dishes of international origin, or the café for a lighter nosh (dinner not included) and stay on as late as you want to catch one of several concerts going on tonight.
+Our hotel is only two blocks from the FAC so feel free to walk home at your convenience as it is safe or grab a taxi right outside the venue.

 Fabrica del Arte Cubano (FAC)